 Molly joined Sunbridge’s development department in 2018 and comes with years of professional experience in fundraising and in executive coaching.
 As Development Manager and Special Events Logistics Specialist for a non-profit foundation, Molly forged partnerships with grassroots organizations, volunteers, and large corporations and oversaw large-scale events and fundraising plans.
 As Director of Development and Programming and Director of Client Relations for a corporation providing international corporate consulting and private coaching, she developed and implemented strategic partnerships and marketing strategies and led corporate and private coaching sessions around the globe.
 She also successfully built her own private coaching practice.
 In addition to her work for Sunbridge, Molly is currently engaged in a yoga teacher training and a holistic health coaching program with a focus on food as medicine.
 She holds a BA in political science from Rutgers University and is a Waldorf parent who loves cooking, being in nature, and spending time with her nine-year-old.

-Tamara joined Sunbridge as Registrar in 2014.
+Tamara joined the Sunbridge staff in 2014.
 Previously, she had a long career in advertising graphics, including business ownership, and before that, worked many years in accounting for non-profit organizations and colleges.
 She holds a BS in Business Administration.
 Tamara’s two young children are students at Green Meadow Waldorf School, and her hobbies include sewing, holistic healing, and reading.
 She is a strong Waldorf enthusiast and is thrilled to serve the Sunbridge community, keeping meticulous records for our students and faculty.

 Bette has been involved with bookkeeping and accounting for over 40 years.
 Active in the alternative movements of the ’60s, ’70s, and ’80s, she was always the person “keeping the books.”
 A native New Yorker, Bette spent 11 years in Harlemville, NY, working in the finance office at the Hawthorne Valley Association and at the Hawthorne Valley Waldorf School.
 In the late ’90s she moved back to New York City and soon learned that Sunbridge needed someone to help with finances a few days a week.
 Luckily for us, she’s still at it!
 Bette, who is an active member of the Section for the Social Sciences of the School of Spiritual Science, enjoys attending performances of the New York Philharmonic and the New York City Ballet, and rooting for the Mets.